braid-org/cache-tests/README.md

 # Tests for HTTP Caches

-This is a test suite for the behaviours of [HTTP caches](https://httpwg.org/specs/rfc9111.html), including browsers, proxy caches and CDNs.
-Its public results are available at [cache-tests.braid.org](https://cache-tests.braid.org).
+This is a test suite for the behaviours of [HTTP caches](https://httpwg.org/specs/rfc9111.html), including browsers, proxy caches and CDNs, against the [Braid-HTTP specs](https://github.com/braid-org/braid-spec).
+Its public results are available at
+[cache-tests.braid.org](https://cache-tests.braid.org).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->